bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

 </dl>

-#### Won't ad/tracking blocking hurt businesses?
+#### Won't blocking hurt businesses?

-No. Believe in American business.
-Why is it all of a sudden your responsibility?
-Guilt?
+Yes and no. Yes, in the short term, blocking ads will hurt a business's bottom line.
+However, the tech industry is a place where failing to innovate is a death sentence.
+If a company cannot adapt to shifting user demands (in this case, not being tracked), they weren't going to make it much longer, anyway.

 ### X. Secure website connections